garfieldius/juicepress/README.md

 		<tr>
 			<td>helpers</td>
 			<td>string</td>
 			<td>Globbing pattern for javascript files that are included prior the page rendering.
-They are expected to export a single function, that receives three arguments (in that order): *Handlebars*: Reference to the handlebars instanced used, *options*: This options, with their settings, *posts*: An array of post page objects.
+They are expected to export a single function, that receives three arguments (in that order): "Handlebars": Reference to the handlebars instanced used, "options": This options, with their settings, "posts": An array of post page objects.
 Useful, eg., for adding additional helpers.</td>
 			<td>No</td>
 			<td>"./helpers/**/*.js"</td>
 		</tr>
 		<tr>
 			<td>buildDirectory</td>
 			<td>string</td>
 			<td>Name of the directory to write the files into.
-Relative to the process.cwd().IMPORTANT: Ignore when building with gulp!!</td>
+Relative to the process.cwd().IMPORTANT: Ignored when building with gulp!!</td>
 			<td>No</td>
 			<td>"./_build/"</td>
 		</tr>